East Baton Rouge school event met with heavy criticism from students, parents; teacher calls it 'unethical'

 EBR Schools even posted about the event on Facebook.

-'The Day of Hope' organizer and head of non-profit 29:11 Academy, Tremaine Sterling, had a lot to say when advertising the event, even appearing on WBRZ's 2une in last week.
+'The Day of Hope's organizer and head of non-profit 29:11 Academy, Tremaine Sterling, had a lot to say when advertising the event, even appearing on WBRZ's 2une In morning show last week.

 Even though the event was facing criticism, Sterling was at the Metro Council meeting to accept kudos from Councilwoman Chauna Banks.

-WBRZ tried to get more information from Sterling, but we were told that he could not give us an interview.
+WBRZ tried to get more information from Sterling, but we were told that he could not do an interview.

 "I feel like I should not have been put through that," Bryant said.